isblab/IMP_Toolbox/af_pipeline/README.md

 ## Tips to improve the coverage of Alphafold predictions

 Here, coverage refers to the number of residues confidently modeled (at regular pLDDT >= 70 and PAE <= 10 or 12 cutoffs).

-1. For AF3, run jobs with more number of seeds.
+1. **Getting more models** Run jobs with more number of seeds.
 The more the merrier.

+2. **Sequence truncations, using truncations from initial models of a larger complex**

-2. Use sequence truncations in place of full-length sequences if there is previous data that supports the truncation.
+i.
+Use sequence delineation (truncation) for Alphafold input in place of full-length sequences if there is previous data that supports the delineation.

-3. Model the sequence for a larger complex.
-Some interfaces that are expected (due to their presence in the rigid body/ pseudo-domain) might not be confident after applying the pLDDT cutoff.
-One can do either of the following to get better coverage.
-   - refine the input to Alphafold by truncating the sequences to the regions that show up as PAE domains using RigidBodies class that gets pseudo-domains from Tristan Croll's script.
-This simply eliminates the low-confidence regions (sequence regions that quite possibly do not interact with any protein in the complex or are not part of the rigid body/ pseudo-domain).
+ii.
+Sometimes, interfaces that are modeled confidently in a small subcomplex are not confident in models of larger complexes.
+This is noticed for interfaces involving disordered regions in particular.
+One can then obtain an initial model of the large complex with the larger sequence range.
+The pseudo-rigid domains from this model (output of RigidBodies) can be used to delineate the sequence inputs to a subsequent Alphafold prediction, where these interfaces are more likely to be confidently modeled.
+This simply eliminates the low-confidence regions and sequence regions that possibly do not interact with any protein in the complex.

+3. **Relaxing PAE cutoff and relaxing PAE-based definition of pseudo-rigid domains**

+i.
+One can relax the PAE cutoff to 12, used in prior studies.

+ii.
+One can additionally use a less conservative community-detected method on the PAE matrix, such as fast label propogation.

+__Note__ that the PAE cutoffs in i. are only used for defining domains based on the PAE matrix, and not for identifying residue-residue contacts.
+Which means they can be more lenient.
+After doing i. and/or ii. one can calculate average mean PAE on the final rigid body to make sure the mean PAE is small (less than 10).

+4. **Relaxing pLDDT cutoff**

-   - use lower pLDDT cutoffs for disordered regions.
-Other studies (e.g. https://doi.org/10.1093/bioinformatics/btae491) have suggested lower pLDDT cutoffs (e.g. 50) for disordered regions.
+One can additionally use lower pLDDT cutoffs for disordered regions (=50).

 ## Recommendations for getting oligomeric state from Alphafold